Financial Wellness

 1. Identify Income and Expenses: Document all sources of income and list all monthly expenses.

-2. Set Financial Goals: These could range from saving for emergencies, paying off debt, or saving for a vacation.
+2. Set Financial Goals: These could include saving for emergencies, paying off debt, or saving for a vacation.

 3. Implement and Review: Start following the budget, track the progress regularly, and adjust as necessary.